 Each rejection is a knife in the heart and you have to learn to harden it.
 Because if your book gets published, there will be 1 star reviews.
 Rejections also carry with them terrible doubt.
 What if the book isn’t good enough?
 What if the market is saturated with this kind of story?
 Should I even bother to start Book Two?
 In reference to that last one: it’s probably safer (and a better use of your time) not to.
 It’s a common saying that the first book you write goes in the drawer and it’s the second that gets published.
 True for me, at least.

-If it’s your dream to write professionally and you want to go down the traditional publishing route (as opposed to self-publishing, which comes with difficulties of its own), then expect a good deal of work.
+If it’s your dream to write professionally and you want to go down the traditional publishing route (as opposed to self-publishing, which comes with challenges of its own), then expect a good deal of work.
 You’re not alone, however.
 Most published writers were once in the same position and though I’ve learnt a lot about publishing (and had several illusions shattered along the way), I’ll not forget the journey I undertook to get here.